stoplightio/docs/articles/testing/continuous-integration.md

 # Continuous Integration

-Continuous Integration (or CI) is the practice of continuously merging developer work into a shared repository.
+Continuous Integration (CI) is the practice of continuously merging developer work into a shared repository.
 By merging work frequently, developers can easily detect conflicts and stay up-to-date with other team members' changes.
 Since CI allows teams to maintain a high development velocity, testing becomes a crucial